diagrams/diagrams-doc/manual/diagrams-manual.rst

 `(#)` is provided simply because it often reads better to first write down what a diagram *is*, and then afterwards write down attributes and modifications.
-Additionally, `(#)` has a high precedence so it can be used to make "local" modifications without using lots of
+Additionally, `(#)` has a high precedence so it can be used to make "local" modifications without requiring lots of
 parentheses:

 .. class:: lhs